 ©OlivierMatthys , ICRC

 The world has not seen as many forcibly displaced people since World War II.
-In 2019 almost 71m people had to flee their homes because of conflict and insecurity.
+In 2019 almost 71 million people had to flee their homes because of conflict and insecurity.
 Out of those, 80% are being hosted in neighbouring countries, which are mostly LMICs.
-There are also natural or man-made disasters as well as large outbreaks of severe diseases afflicting essentially poor countries, e.g. Ebola, which create massive humanitarian crises.
-In 2017, over 200m people worldwide needed humanitarian assistance.
-Besides the increasing frequency of humanitarian crises, their duration has also increased which somehow blurred the distinction between humanitarian and development challenges.
-As it turns out, today the needs for essential technologies in humanitarian action and development are very similar, though the process to develop and deploy them may be different.
-This prompted humanitarian organisations, such as the ICRC, to seek alternative and novel innovations to confront and address their tasks.
-In recognition of the pertinence of EssentialTech’s approach and methodology by ICRC, in 2016 the Humanitarian Tech Hub was established jointly by ICRC and EPFL, and hosted at the EssentialTech Centre.
+There are also natural or man-made disasters as well as large outbreaks of severe diseases afflicting essentially poor countries: for example, Ebola, which created a massive humanitarian crisis.
+In 2016 the Humanitarian Tech Hub was established jointly by ICRC and EPFL, and hosted at the EssentialTech Centre.
+The needs for essential technologies to address both humanitarian and development needs are very similar, though the process to develop and deploy them is often different.
+The goal of the hub is to support humanitarian action through implementation of science and technology development projects.

 Building on this successful collaboration, the EPFL and the ICRC, joined by ETH Zurich, launched in 2020 the Engineering Humanitarian Aid partnership, a collaboration to develop innovative solutions for more impactful humanitarian action.
 A joint call for proposals, the Humanitarian Action Challenges (HAC), was issued in the framework of this initiative and awarded financing to a total of six innovative projects, two of which will be carried out by ETHZ researchers, two by EPFL researchers, and two as joint projects by researchers from both universities.